VirologyCharite/gb2seq/README.md

 level, how to identify or check for expected substitutions, how to translate between aa and nt offsets, and about all genome features.

+### Conventions

+When giving locations within a genome or genome feature (e.g., the spike protein), a "site" refers to a 1-based location, as would normally be used by a regular person on the command line (an oxymoron?), whereas an "offset" refers to a 0-based location, as would be used by a Python programmer.
+So the utility scripts, run from the command line, expect the former, whereas library code called by a programmer expects the latter.

+In code that deals with both the reference and a genome sequence, the reference is always given or returned first.

 ### Alignment

 `sars2seq` makes an alignment between each genome you give it and a